Codevixens-Band-3-General-Project/Meta-Portal-Team-5/README.md

  ### 4. Set upstream command:

-     git remote add upstream https://github.com/Codevixens-Band-3-General-Project/Meta-Portal-Website-Team-5.git
+         git remote add upstream https://github.com/Codevixens-Band-3-General-Project/Meta-Portal-Website-Team-5

+### 5. Fetch Updates from the Original Repository: Fetch the latest changes from the original repository.
+         git fetch upstream

- ### 5. Create a new branch for your task(yourname):
+###  6. Create a New Branch for your task: Create a new branch from the base branch of the original repository.

-       git checkout -b YourBranchName
+         git checkout -b <yourbranchname> upstream/<main>

- ### 6. Make your changes or source code.
+ ### 7. Make your changes or source code.

- ### 7. Stage your changes and commit:
+ ### 8. Stage your changes and commit:

  #### ⚠️ Make sure not to run the commands git add . or git add *.
 Instead, stage your changes for each file/folder (For example if you're adding only the home.html file, run this command in your CLI)